10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 In case you don't have control over the array creation process and are forced to use `in_array()`, to improve the performance slightly, you should always set the third parameter to `true` to force use of strict comparison.

+#### Never use switch_to_blog on the front-end

+The switch_to_blog function is far to expensive a query to use on the front end.
+As a general rule, multi-site setups should not need to access other site data from a different site in the multi site.
+If there is no other way, consider using Elastic Search and do an ElasticPress query.

 ### Caching